GoodNotes/interviews/Product-designer-I.md

 ### Instructions

 * We'll invite candidates to record a case study walkthrough video.
 The video is expected to be *20* *minutes in duration*.
 * You DON’T have to edit out your stutters or add any motion graphic.
-Just a plain recording in your pajamas will do.
+Just a plain recording in your pyjamas will do.
 * You can submit your video recording here (https://airtable.com/shr2eaeRTGbYJBI5e), along with your case study slides in PDF format.
 * If you are having trouble uploading the video, you can paste a private Youtube link (https://support.google.com/youtube/answer/157177?co=GENIE.Platform%3DDesktop&hl=en), a Google Drive link (https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en), or a Loom link (https://www.loom.com/) in the “Others” section.